Islamic eschatology: Modernist and postmodernist thought

+Earlier Islamic Modernists did not accept literal interpretation.
 The beliefs of Pakistani modernist Muhammad Iqbal (died 1938), were similar to the Sufi "spiritual and internalized interpretations of hell" of ibn ʿArabī, and Rumi, seeing paradise and hell "primarily as metaphors for inner psychic" developments.
 Thus "hellfire is actually a state of realization of one's failures as a human being", and not a supernatural subterranean realm.
 Egyptian modernist Muhammad ʿAbduh, thought it was sufficient to believe in the existence of an afterlife with rewards and punishment to be a true believer, even if you ignored "clear" (ẓāhir) hadith about hell.